Python3pkg/GitHooks/README.rst

 .. image:: https://cloud.githubusercontent.com/assets/898669/10948860/0dcede00-8330-11e5-8b14-5490c4a00d57.png

 .. image:: https://cloud.githubusercontent.com/assets/898669/10948864/16ba38b6-8330-11e5-85b8-02bb0332105b.png

-To use *code-checker* in your project execute command `setup-githook`.
-This command creates git pre-commit hook (.git/hooks/pre-commit) and `precommit-checkers.yml`.

 In `precommit-checkers.yml` you can configure which checkers checks which files and define checkers configuration.